enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 The home page is now available as a separate tool, featuring a new tools launcher panel.
 The launcher panel is easily embedded in other tools - providing global navigation capabilities.
-The home page currently only serves the purpose of being a start page for choosing other tools - but will provide exiting features in upcoming releases.
+The home page currently only serves the purpose of being a start page for choosing other tools - but will provide exciting features in upcoming releases.

 .. image:: images/home.jpg